Candleston Castle Campsite

 Please note, due to the lack of mobile phone reception and a lack of payphone on site please remember to pre-book your taxi for your return journey to Bridgend when BTT is over.

-We use an e-ticket policy, you will have received a confirmation email when you initially purchased your tickets, please print this out and bring with you.
+We use an E-ticket policy, you will have received a confirmation email when you initially purchased your ticket/s, please print this out and bring it with you.

-All tickets are only sold in advance on our website.
+All tickets are sold exclusively in advance on our website.
 Full ticket info can be found on our festival tickets page.

 Campervans and Live-in vehicle pass

-Campervans are in the campervan field and there is a very pleasant 0.6km walk to the festival site trough the woods.
-There is no power hook-up or toilet waste disposal but there is running water and 2 x porta-loos.
-The main toilet block is at the main festival site.
+Campervans are in the campervan field and there is a very pleasant 600m walk to the main festival site through the woods.
+There is no power hook-up or toilet waste disposal but there is running water and porta-loos near by.
+The main toilet block and showers is at the main festival site.

 Please try to arrive earlier on the Friday, preferably around 12 noon.

-Friday Festival opens to public 1pm (Campervans can arrive from 12pm but car will not be allowed entry until 1pm).
+Friday Festival opens to public 1pm (Campervans can arrive from 12noon but cars will not be allowed entry to car parks until 1pm).

 Saturday 10am to 12 midnight